Amendment C190 – Better Outcomes for Two Dwellings on a Lot

 The amendment can also be inspected on the Department of Environment, Land, Water and Planning website.

 Submissions closed on Friday 17 July 2020.
 Thank you to those who made a submission.
 Copies of the submissions received by Council can be viewed under 'Key Documents' on the right hand side of this page.

 Council considered all submissions at the 12 August 2020 Council meeting, where Council resolved to request that the Minister for Planning appoints an independent Panel to consider all submissions.

 The 12 August Council Report and attachments may be viewed here:

-Given the social distancing restrictions in response to Novel Coronavirus Disease 2019 (COVID-19), the Panel is not conducting face-to-face hearings at this time.
-The Panel proposes to conduct the Hearing by video at 10.00am on Tuesday 27 October 2020 and 10:00am Wednesday 28 October 2020.
+The Panel conducted the Hearing by video conference on Tuesday 27 October 2020 and Wednesday 28 October 2020.

-The following documents are made available as part of the panel hearing process:
+The following documents were made available as part of the panel hearing process:

 Expert Witness Statements